-- release time for school-based staff (provided that the school or school jurisdiction involved agrees to match the amount requested from AACES)
+- release time for school-based staff (provided that the school or school jurisdiction involved agrees to match the amount requested from AACES); and

-- 15 per cent indirect costs.
-Researchers are encouraged to list this item as part of the university’s funding for the proposal.
+- indirect costs (researchers are encouraged to list this item as part of the university’s funding for the proposal);

-- honoraria for the principal researcher or researchers
+- honoraria for the principal researcher or researchers; and

 - Projects must be initiated within one year following the date on which the grant was approved.

 - Grant funds awarded for research will not be released until AACES has received an Ethics Review Committee Approval Report.
 This report must be received within one year following the date on which AACES approved the grant, or the grant will be forfeited.